Helping Stress and Stress Management with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

 Examples of physical stress are excessive heat or cold, or exercise.

 Potential external ‘stressors’ are events such as a change of job, moving home, caring for family, financial problems, serious illness and so on.
 Although, as with emotional stress, none of these ‘external’ things can make us stressed.
-It is the way we respond to them which does that.
+It is the way we respond to them which causes stressed feelings.

 Potential internal ‘stressors’ are usually psychological in nature.
 They include the long-term effects of adverse experiences (unresolved emotions and conflicts), our personality traits, ‘core’ belief systems, and so on.
 All of these affect the way we respond to the different challenges facing us every day.